smathys/microservices-kubernetes/PITCHME.md

 - Spring Boot Jars
 - 1 Parent Pom for managing Spring Boot Version
 - Support Libs as abstraction for Cassandra, Kafka, Http
+- Bash working with kubectl:
+  - list all pods
+  - apply config for pod-xy
+  - list config/deployment
+  - kill pod

 +++

 ### Testing on a Microservices

-- Portforwarding for local development, Dev cluster used heavenly by developers
+- Port-forwarding for local development, Dev cluster used heavenly by developers
 - Automated API Tests for each Service with Postman
 - Replay of old journeys from staging or prod
-- Fake model train in office which drive one S-Bahn line all day long
+- Fake model train in office-space which drives a test- S-Bahn line all day long

 +++

 ### Tools used for Development

-- Docker-compose
+- Docker-Compose
 - Postman
-- Ssh portforwarding
+- SSH port-forwarding
-- Bash script/ tools provided by cassandra & kafka
+- Bash script/ tools provided by Cassandra & Kafka

 ---